WhiteLab/RNAseq/README.md

 This will take the same pipeline run files from alignment and run eXpress for transcript-level quantification

 ```
-/cephfs/users/mbrown/PIPELINES/RNAseq/analysis/quant_pipe_wrap.py -f lane_list.txt -j modified_config.json 2> run.log
+<RNAseq pipe dir>/analysis/quant_pipe_wrap.py -f lane_list.txt -j modified_config.json 2> run.log
 ```
-It is recommended that you lower th ecpu and memory usage as it is less intensive than the alignment pipeline to about half. eXpress output can be collapsed to a gene-level table, choosing RNA biotype and count type, if desired, using the following helper script:
+It is recommended that you lower the cpu and memory usage as it is less intensive than the alignment pipeline to about half. eXpress output can be collapsed to a gene-level table, choosing RNA biotype and count type, if desired, using the following helper script:

 ```